Boy, do I love lists of everything. They are concrete, they are concentrated and you can soak up a ton of helpful information in just a few minutes.

 A part of having a clean, healthy and organized nutrition is writing down what you have eaten.

 This may not be for everyone but it’s especially useful for those who are trying to lose weight or have to keep a specific diet because of their health issues.
+It was life-saving when I was going through a specific diet for my IBS (I could easily spot which foods made me feel worse).

 Same reasons as 55!